ludocode/onramp/docs/virtual-machine.md

 - `ERROR_GENERIC`: An unspecified error condition.
 It can be used for exceptional conditions where no other error codes are appropriate.
 It can also be used in nearly all cases instead of a more specific error code in order to simplify the VM.
 This must not be used to indicate the end of a file or an empty or full stream; see `ERROR_END_OF_FILE` and `ERROR_TRY_LATER`.

 - `ERROR_END_OF_FILE`: The end of the file or stream has been reached.
-This must be returned from `fread` on a file when the file's position is the end of the file.
-It may also be returned from `fread` or `fwrite` on streams when the other end of the stream (the sender of input or the recipient of output) has closed it.
+This must be returned from `read` on a file when the file's position is the end of the file.
+It may also be returned from `read` or `write` on streams when the other end of the stream (the sender of input or the recipient of output) has closed it.

 Optional, more precise error codes are:

 - `ERROR_TRY_LATER`: Reading or writing is currently not possible but may become possible later.
 This must be returned from operations on non-blocking files or streams to indicate that the program should wait and try again.
-For `fread`, the program should wait for more data to become available, and for `fwrite`, the program should wait for output space to become available before trying again.
+For `read`, the program should wait for more data to become available, and for `write`, the program should wait for output space to become available before trying again.
 No other system calls return this.
 (This error code is only optional because non-blocking support is optional.
 If non-blocking files are supported, this error code must be used.)

 - `ERROR_NO_SUCH_PATH`: The given file or directory does not exist.
-It is returned by system calls that take a path that is expected to exist, such as `fopen`, `dopen`, `unlink`, `rmdir` and so on.
+It is returned by system calls that take a path that is expected to exist, such as `open`, `delete` and so on.

 - `ERROR_IO`: An input/output error occurred.
 This is used to indicate an unspecified and typically unrecoverable failure to transfer data.
 For example if the storage device malfunctions, the VM can return this code.
 This must not be used to indicate the end of a file or an empty or full stream; see `ERROR_END_OF_FILE` and `ERROR_TRY_LATER`.

 - `ERROR_UNSUPPORTED`: The request is not supported.
 Some system calls may be partially implemented by the VM, and certain behaviours may not be permitted by this specification or by the host environment.
 If a given combination of parameters is not supported, the VM may return this error code.
-For example, the `unlink` system call may return this to indicate that the the given file cannot be deleted.
+For example, the `delete` system call may return this to indicate that the the given file cannot be deleted.
 (If no part of a system call is supported, it is better to not implement it at all, and instead put zero in the corresponding `rip` field in the system call table.)

 All error codes have the high bit set.
 Values that can be returned from successful system calls (such as file and directory handles) do not have the high bit set.
 Programs check for errors by testing whether the high bit is set.